neowit/vim-force.com/README.md

 The problem only manifests itelf if your `java` & `tooling-force.com.jar` config is wrong.
 If in doubt - test your config with `:ApexValidateJavaConfig`

 Note 3:
-This version have not been fully tested on MS Windows yet.
+This version has not been fully tested on MS Windows yet.
-If you want to try it out - make sure to use **latest** version of vim.
-Those available from [vim.org](http://www.vim.org/download.php#pc) are outdated and as of August 2016 do not include necessary level of `job` & `channel` support.
+If you want to try it out - make sure to use [**latest** vim version](http://www.vim.org/download.php#pc).
-If you feel adventurous - try [a nightly build](https://github.com/vim/vim-win32-installer).

 Note 4:
 If you have to use older vim version or want to continue using synchronous